How to Remove and Prevent Facebook Malware

 HOW TO PREVENT AND REMOVE FACEBOOK MALWARE

-Avoid rogue Application
+1. Avoid rogue applications

-Click with caution
+2. Click with caution

-Pay no Heed to strange friend request
+3. Pay no heed to strange friend request

-Friend requests coming from someone with at least three mutual friends might be considered safe, whereas requests from weird people must be ignored.
+Friend requests from someone with at least three mutual friends might be considered safe, whereas requests from weird people must be ignored.
 Being a newbie in the social world, even you are bound to use your common sense and turn down all cold calls.

-Stay in Reality
+4. Stay in reality

-Facebook malware scams come along with messages that try to blackmail you by saying that someone took sneaky photos of you, cash or iPad giveaways, to attract you so that you may click on bad links that will direct you to malware.
+Facebook malware scams come with messages that try to blackmail you by saying that someone took sneaky photos of you, cash or iPad giveaways, to attract you so that you may click on bad links that will direct you to malware.
 Similarly, the famous ‘Bill Gates Billion Dollar Giveaway’ is bogus and won’t win you any money.

-Secure your Account
+5. Secure your account

 Review your settings on the Facebook security page:

-Scan your Authorized apps regularly
+6. Scan your authorized apps regularly

 Share this article